euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 * Creating a new message with the same nonce and having it included before the unwanted permit (as with Ethereum transactions).
 * Invoking the `setNonce` method.
 This allows users to increase their nonce up to a specified value, potentially cancelling many outstanding permit messages in the process.
 Note that there is no danger of rendering an account non-functional: Even if a nonce is set to the max `uint256`, there are an effectively unlimited number of other namespaces available.
 * Implicitly, by waiting until the `deadline` timestamp expires

+#### Sentinels

+To enhance security against phishing attacks and make them significantly more challenging, users are required to specify a `sentinel` address for the second stage verification of the permit message.
+This address must be authorized by the user prior to the `permit` function call.

+A sentinel can be either an EOA or a smart contract, that is expected to sign an EIP-712 typed data message with the following fields:
+* `sentinel`: The address of the sentinel itself.
+* `signature`: The signature of the permit message by the `signer`.

+This mechanism ensures that for a user to fall victim to a phishing attack by signing a malicious permit message, the attacker must have previously deceived the user into setting a malicious `sentinel` capable of signing the user's permit message signature.

+Sentinels can act as security gatekeepers, allowing permit operations to proceed only if the invoked data on the EVC on behalf of the user is deemed safe and non-malicious.
+This can be achieved through various methods such as simulation services, payload analysis, and more.

+Sentinels may be conservative signers and only allow the permit messages which contain a payload they are able to successfully assess.
+To avoid potential censorship of transactions by overly cautious sentinels, users have the flexibility to set an unlimited number of sentinel addresses, enabling them to select the most appropriate one for each permit message.

+For users who prefer not to depend on external sentinel services, they have the option to designate their own address or an address under their control as the sentinel.
+This approach guarantees complete control over which transactions are approved, thus providing a layer of censorship resistance.

+Sentinels may also play a crucial role in mitigating gasless transaction DOS attacks.
+A relayer may mandate the use of a trusted sentinel to simulate the transaction, ensuring its correctness (i.e., it does not revert) and profitability for the relayer.
+If a trusted sentinel is used, the relayer can verify its signature off-chain, providing assurance that the transaction aligns with the relayer's expectations before broadcasting it.

 ### Authorisation